cs4241-21a/a2-shortstack/README.md

 The inspiration for the questions were to be simple but mainly to create a divide in opinion.
 This website started with concept shown in this image:
 ![concept](concept.png)

 The main feature I really wanted to implement were modal boxes, popup boxes that appear with information once you click a button that will prompt a survey to appear.
-Slowly, this webpage came together by research various techniques from videos, assigned readings, and StackOverflow.
+Slowly, this webpage came together by research various techniques from videos, assigned readings, and Stack Overflow.
 I am also really into survey results and the stats behind them so I wanted to also display those as well.
 I also used a color scheme using: https://coolors.co/generate .

 ## Technical Achievements
-- **Tech Achievement 1**: Using a combination of...
+- **Tech Achievement 1**: Using JS and HTML, I was able to allow users to get consistent updates on the client side of the webpage (both stats and survey responses) after a new entry was submitted.
+A minor additional feature is when they go submit another survey, it does not store the previous submission data AKA the form's input is reset.

+- **Tech Achievement 2**: Using JS, CSS, and HTML, I was able to create modal boxes to host my form.
+Clicking outside the modal box or hitting the "X" icon of the box, closes modal.
+The modal is opened when a user decides to take the survey or edit a response.
+The screen dimming effect along with color combinations allow a clean and effective interface for the user.

+- **Tech Achievment 3**: Using JS and HTML, the user is able to modify / delete survey.
+Modifying is done by clicking on the corresponding response's pencil icon and it opens the modal box's form with inputs based on the selected response's data.
+Deletion is as simple as clicking corresponding the trash icons.
+The updates are shown to the client automatically with both of these actions.

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: